vituscze/norri/README.md

     norri -o gcd.hpp gcd.nri

-This gives us a structure named `gcds` which has inner template `type::apply` that can be used to compute the GCD.
+This gives us a structure named `gcds` which has inner template `type::app` that can be used to compute the GCD.
 However, it takes the list in the representation produced by compiler, which is rather verbose.
 To help with that, we'll implement a helper template to convert from one representation to the